 By the late 1940s, the tiny, aging hospital on McAlmont Street had become obsolete, and the College of Medicine risked losing its national accreditation.
 Governor Sid McMath led efforts to pass a cigarette tax to fund a new University Hospital and medical school building.
 The tax passed and groundbreaking was held Oct.
 6, 1951.

-The concept of a medical enter began to take form as the College of Medicine was changing and growing rapidly.
-The new hospital on West Markham Street would cost just over $9 million.
+The concept of a medical center began to take form as the College of Medicine was changing and growing rapidly.
+The new hospital on West Markham Street cost just over $9 million.
 After 45 years of frustration, the University of Arkansas School of Medicine had a hospital worthy of a modern educational institution.
-The hospital had a capacity for 450 beds but opened with only 236 to an operations funding shortage.
+The hospital had a capacity for 450 beds but opened with only 236 due to an operations funding shortage.
 In 1956, the clinical faculty and students moved into the new hospital building, and the basic medical scientists and the nursing faculty moved into the new educational building in 1957.

 The 1960s were years of growth.
 One of the most significant areas of growth was in class size.
 Arkansas needed more physicians, and the College of Medicine set into motion a program to handle the state’s physician shortage.
 This was also a time that departments and research grew exponentially.
 The Child Study Center was built in 1969, an additional education building was added in 1978, and the Ambulatory Care Center was built in 1981.